 Your acupuncture session is your time.
 During the consultation you’ll debrief, reframe some worries and reclaim your centre.
 Then it’s time to simply receive.
 This is your time to enjoy acupuncture’s deep relaxation effects.
 Women often come out of their acupuncture session feeling refreshed and grounded.

 For male partners, we can help you to understand the research around diet and lifestyle factors that may be able to improve your health and fertility.
+There are steps that you can take now that can bring you positive changes in three areas:

 Women normally come in once a week during the lead-up and after the transfer.
 If you’re particularly stressed or are feeling unwell with side effects, then twice a week may be more appropriate.